antsstyle/artretweeter/README.md

 ## Downloading and using ArtRetweeter

-If you're using 64-bit Windows, you can download ArtRetweeter-v1.0-with-Java-for-Win-64.zip from the latest release (see the right side of this page for the releases tab).
-Simply unzip and run ArtRetweeter v1.0.exe.
+If you're using 64-bit Windows, you can download ArtRetweeter-v2.0-with-Java-for-Win-64.zip from the latest release (see the right side of this page for the releases tab, or direct link here).
+Simply unzip and run ArtRetweeter v2.0.exe.

-If you're using another operating system, download ArtRetweeter-v1.0.zip, unzip it and run ArtRetweeter-1.0.jar.
+If you're using another operating system, download ArtRetweeter-v2.0.zip, unzip it and run ArtRetweeter v2.0.jar.
 You will need to install Java before you can run it (https://jdk.java.net/16/)

 ## What are Twitter Collections?